-- Shoes must be worn at all times. - Underwear will be covered.

-- Clothing will not contain wording or graphics that advertise or promote illegal activities, are sexually explicit, or that contain obscenity or profanity. - Wearing of items that have been associated with gang activity (regardless of color) will not be tolerated.
+- Shoes must be worn at all times. - Underwear must be covered. - Clothing will not contain wording or graphics that advertise or promote illegal activities, are sexually explicit, or that contain obscenity or profanity. - Wearing of items associated with gang activity will not be tolerated.